If the domain name is not renewed

 You receive a notice of deletion

-We send an email to the legal contact for the domain and inform you that the domain name has not been renewed.
+We send an email to the domain name holder and inform you that the domain name has not been renewed.
 You are told to find a registrar who can renew it.
 The renewal must take place within 90 days to prevent deletion of the domain name.

 You receive another notice (14 days after the first)

 If the domain name has still not been renewed, we send a new email notice.
-This notice goes to both the legal contact and the technical contact for the domain.
+This notice goes to the holder and to the technical contact for the domain.